Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Introduction

 \section{Introduction}

 Optimal Transport (OT)~\citep{villani2009optimal} is a mathematical tool for distribution alignment, mass transport, \textit{etc.} OT has gained increasing attention in the machine learning community.
 OT aims to derive a transport map or plan between a source and a target distribution, such that the transport cost is minimized.
 Due to its capacity to exploit the geometric property of data, OT has been employed in many applications, \eg, computer vision~\citep{bonneel2011displacement,solomon2015convolutional}, natural language processing~\citep{kusner2015word,huang2016supervised,alvarez2018gromov,yurochkin2019hierarchical}, generative adversarial network~\citep{arjovsky2017wasserstein}, domain adaptation~\citep{7586038}, clustering~\citep{ho2017multilevel,huynh2021efficient}, anomaly detection~\citep{tong2022fixing}, dataset comparison~\citep{alvarez2020geometric}, \textit{etc}.
 OT has two typical formulations, \ie, Monge's formulation~\citep{monge1781memoire} and Kantorovich's formulation~\citep{kantorovich1942translocation}.
 Kantorovich's formulation~\citep{kantorovich1942translocation} relaxes Monge's formulation and attracts broader studies in applications.
 We mainly deal with Kantorovich's formulation in this paper.
 The original OT model, \ie, the Kantorovich Problem~\citep{kantorovich1942translocation} (KP), is a linear program that is computationally expensive.
-The entropy-regularized OT~\citep{cuturi2013sinkhorn,dessein2018regularized} introduces the entropy as regularization to the OT model which is solved by the computationally cheaper Sinkhorn-Knopp algorithm~\citep{sinkhorn1967concerning,lin2022efficiency} allowing to use automatic differentiation~\citep{genevay2018learning}.
+The entropy-regularized OT~\citep{cuturi2013sinkhorn,dessein2018regularized} introduces the entropy as regularization to the OT model, which is solved by the computationally cheaper Sinkhorn-Knopp algorithm~\citep{sinkhorn1967concerning,lin2022efficiency}, allowing the use of automatic differentiation~\citep{genevay2018learning}.
+KP transports all the mass of source distribution to exactly match the mass of target distribution.
+But in some cases, only partial mass of source and target distributions should be matched, \eg, the source or target samples contain outliers.
+To overcome this limitation, the partial OT~\citep{guittet2002extended,figalli2010optimal,caffarelli2010free,chapel2020partial}, unbalanced OT~\citep{chizat2018interpolating,liero2018optimal}, and robust OT~\citep{balaji2020robust,mukherjee2021outlier,le2021robust} models are presented, which allow to only transport partial mass of distribution.
+Another extension of KP is the Gromov-Wasserstein (GW) model~\citep{sturm2006geometry,memoli2011gromov} that computes the distance between metrics defined within each domain rather than between samples across domains as in KP.